davegreenwood/camera-calibration/README.md

     paths  [str, str, ...] -- List of image directories ...

     Options:
+    -bn, --bundle       bundle adjustment of the solution - optimise the 3D positions and intrinsic parameters.
     -cm, --colmap PATH  path to save COLMAP model - a folder with 3 text files.
     --help              Show this message and exit.